proguy18/elysium/README.md

 ## How you handled the graphics pipeline and camera motion.
 @Jack
+A random camera motion script was created for the StartScene, in order to display and highlight the map to the player upon booting up the game.
+The script uses 2 predetermined points as boundaries, and randomly picks a point within this boundary to move to, iteratively in order to showcase the procedurely generated level/map in the background of the main menu.

 ## The procedural generation technique and/or algorithm used, including a high level description of the implementation details.